ashwceri/ashwceri/README.md

 ### Hey
-i am cherry, i'm 23
+i am ashley, i'm 23
 professionally i am a full-stack developer at a UK based fintech company
 i focus on front end development but i am a jack of all trades